Article 20 and Recital 68 of the Applied GDPR relate to this right.

-- provided their personal data directly to the controller; and
+- Provided by the individual to the controller; and

-- receive that personal data in a structured and commonly used and machine readable format; and/or
+- provide the individual with that personal data in a structured and commonly used and machine readable format; and/or

-- to require the controller to transmit those data directly to another controller (where technically feasible)
+- transmit those data directly to another controller (where technically feasible).

 - prejudice the other rights of the individual

-- require data controllers to adopt or maintain systems which are technically compatible
+- require controllers to adopt or maintain systems which are technically compatible

-- imply that the data should be erased by the data controller in particular to the extent that it is still required for the purposes of the performance of the contract with the individual.
+- imply that the data should be erased by the controller, in particular to the extent that it is still required for the purposes of the performance of the contract with the individual.